 You’ll occasionally also see one-season and two-season tents.
 These are pretty much identical and make excellent summer shelters, as they’re both breathable and lightweight.
 That said, their use case is hopelessly restricted to fine weather.

-A four-season tent (such as the Mountain Hardwear Trango 2) is a good option if you find yourself doing both three-season and winter backpacking and prefer to have just one tent for all your needs.
+A four-season tent (like the Mountain Hardwear Trango Tent) is a good option if you find yourself doing both three-season and winter backpacking and prefer to have just one tent for all your needs.

 Weight

 Most backpacking tents will weigh in the range of one pound and five pounds.
 While it doesn’t seem like much, it certainly feels like a lot after several dozen miles.
-When it comes to hiking, if you can live with a few less frills then a lightweight tent is the way to go.
-If, on the other hand, you have difficulty sleeping without certain comforts, then carrying a couple extra pounds is well worth a good night’s sleep.
+When it comes to hiking, if you can live with a few less frills, then a lightweight tent is the way to go.

 Features